2008–09 Georgetown Hoyas men's basketball team: Big East tournament

-Seeded 12th in the 2009 Big East tournament, Georgetown needed to win the tournament championship in order to make the 2009 NCAA tournament.
+Seeded 12th in the 2009 Big East tournament, Georgetown needed to win the tournament championship to make the 2009 NCAA tournament.
 In the first round, the Hoyas faced the No. 13 seed, St. John's, which had not won a Big East tournament game since 2003 and had only qualified for the tournament once in the previous five years.
-St. John's led 30-28 at halftime and extended its lead to 46-37 in the second half before the Hoyas went on a 12-0 run to take the lead, 49-46, with 6:05 left to play.
-The Red Storm took back the lead for good at 53-52 with 3:42 remaining, shooting 6-for-7 from the free-throw line the rest of the way – part of a 24-for-29 (82.8 percent) St. John's free-throw-shooting effort – to secure a 64-59 win and advance to the next round.
+St. John's led 30–28 at halftime and extended its lead to 46–37 in the second half before the Hoyas went on a 12–0 run to take the lead, 49–46, with 6:05 left to play.
+The Red Storm took back the lead for good at 53–52 with 3:42 remaining, shooting 6-for-7 from the free-throw line the rest of the way – part of a 24-for-29 (82.8 percent) St. John's free-throw-shooting effort – to secure a 64–59 win and advance to the next round.
 Chris Wright scored 14 points and Greg Monroe 13, but the Hoyas exited the tournament in the first round for the first time since 2004.

 National Invitation tournament

-With a 16-14 record, Georgetown missed the NCAA Tournament for the first time since the 2004-05 season and accepted an invitation to the 2009 National Invitation Tournament, its first NIT appearance since 2005.
+With a 16–14 record, Georgetown missed the NCAA Tournament for the first time since the 2004–05 season and accepted an invitation to the 2009 National Invitation Tournament, its first NIT appearance since 2005.
 Seeded sixth in one of the NIT's four regions, the Hoyas faced the region's No. 3 seed, Baylor, in the first round on Baylor's home court.
-The Hoyas shot 16-for-21 (76.2 percent) from the field in the first half to take a 44-34 lead at halftime, but the Bears opened the second half with a 13-2 run that gave them a 47-46 lead with 16:24 left to play.
-Georgetown retook the lead and stretched it to as many as five points, but Baylor junior guard Tweety Carter hit a three-pointer with 4:29 to play that gave the Bears the lead for good at 70-67.
-The Bears were clinging to a 72-69 lead with 11 seconds left when Chris Wright missed a three-pointer and Baylor sophomore guard LaceDarius Dunn grabbed the rebound, took a foul, and made two free throws to give Baylor a 74-69 advantage.
-DaJuan Summers sank a three-pointer with four seconds remaining to close to 74-72, and, after Carter missed the front half of a one-and-one, attempted his final shot as a Hoya, a long-distance heave that missed.
-Baylor won a postseason game for the first time since 1950, and Georgetown's disappointing season ended with a 16-15 record and the Hoyas exiting the NIT in the first round for the first time since 1999.
+The Hoyas shot 16-for-21 (76.2 percent) from the field in the first half to take a 44–34 lead at halftime, but the Bears opened the second half with a 13–2 run that gave them a 47–46 lead with 16:24 left to play.
+Georgetown retook the lead and stretched it to as many as five points, but Baylor junior guard Tweety Carter hit a three-pointer with 4:29 to play that gave the Bears the lead for good at 70–67.
+The Bears were clinging to a 72–69 lead with 11 seconds left when Chris Wright missed a three-pointer and Baylor sophomore guard LaceDarius Dunn grabbed the rebound, took a foul, and made two free throws to give Baylor a 74–69 advantage.
+DaJuan Summers sank a three-pointer with four seconds remaining to close to 74–72, and, after Carter missed the front half of a one-and-one, attempted his final shot as a Hoya, a long-distance heave that missed.
+Baylor won a postseason game for the first time since 1950, and Georgetown's disappointing season ended with a 16–15 record and the Hoyas exiting the NIT in the first round for the first time since 1999.